A minor for all majors

-The Rady Business Minor is designed for students who envision careers that require an understanding of the basic principles and practices of business, and is applicable for students pursing careers business and non-business fields.
-Rady business courses are application-oriented, exploring theoretical approaches and emphasizing the implementation of those theories across a wide range of real-world contexts.
+The Rady School Business Minor is designed for students who envision careers that require an understanding of the basic principles and practices of business.
+Rady School business courses are application-oriented, exploring theoretical approaches and emphasizing the implementation of those theories across a wide range of real-world contexts.
 Courses are designed to promote continuity from one course to another to help demonstrate the interconnectivity of business fundamentals.

 The Rady Business Minor is open to all undergraduate UC San Diego students and does not require a separate admissions process.

 Required coursework focuses on business operation fundamentals, project management, business ethics, and entrepreneurship and intrapreneurship.
 Many of Business Minor courses are also team focused, encouraging the development of skills in team interaction, consensus building, conflict resolution, group presentations and organizational leadership.
 Additionally, Rady School courses provide learning opportunities for undergraduate students that are unique to the UC San Diego campus.
 Students who complete the minor will bring a much-valued perspective to their initial employment.